Languages Made Easy

 And then one day… you just stopped.

-But here’s what actually happened:
+But that’s not what actually happened.

-So for 127 days, you did exactly that
+So for 127 days, you did exactly that.

-You continued your streak.
+You protected the streak.

-“I’ve been doing this for 127 days, and I still can’t have a conversation.”
+“I’ve been doing this for months… and I still can’t have a conversation.”

 Your streak didn’t die because you’re lazy.